Nava-Labs/crosslink-sdk/README.md

-# CrossLink SDK README
+# OpenCCIP SDK README

-The CrossLink SDK is a powerful tool for developers to implement multichain transactions with multihop features supported by Chainlink CCIP.
+The OpenCCIP SDK is a powerful tool for developers to implement multichain transactions with multihop features supported by Chainlink CCIP.
 It is also compatible with Viem Wallet.

 ## Table of Contents